Appraising Vacant Land for Sale Purposes

 Easements, Encumbrances, and Title Clarity

 Easements and encumbrances can affect land usability and value.
 These legal rights or restrictions often pose challenges when selling.
 Title clarity is crucial for successful transactions.
 Ensuring a clear, legally sound title supports a more favorable appraisal outcome.
+While appraisers do not complete an in depth title search, they review the current deed and three years of transactions.

 The Importance of Local Knowledge